Skip to main content

 This location was used recently to showcase how green and blue space can be renewed and revitalised.
 The showcase featured greenspace in urban housing in the Touch area of Dunfermline, a green and active transport corridor through Woodmill and Rex Parks and the section of recently de-canalised and naturalised burn.

 Partnership working between SEPA, Fife Coast and Countryside Trust, Fife Council, Dunfermline Play and Grow (now Touch Community Garden), local businesses, residents, and the consultant team have all contributed to the success of the scheme.
+(L. Bunten)

-Flood Resilience Strategy: consultation
+Flood Resilience Strategy: Consultation

 The Scottish Government has launched its National Flood Resilience Strategy consultation.
 The final strategy is due for launch towards the end of 2024.
 We have been engaging with subgroups advising on the strategy development.